gustavonp/roo-recipes/content/recipe/oven-stuffed-tomatoes.md

 4. Put your tomatoes on a baking tray and carefully stuff them with the ground beef, addind the parmesan cheese on top.

-> Try not to fill all the way up to the top.
+<blockquote class="with-roo">Try not to fill all the way up to the top.</blockquote>

 5. Cook for about 30 to 40 minutes.